 Description of the Japanese Computer-controlled Vehicle System (CVS)

-This description has been derived largely from a report entitled Automated Guideway Transit: An Assessment of PRT and Other New Systems, U.S. Congress, Office of Technology Assessment, June, 1975
+This description has been derived largely from a report entitled Automated Guideway Transit: An Assessment of PRT and Other New Systems, U.S. Congress, Office of Technology Assessment, June, 1975 Also, here is a paper with several illustrations that was presented at an Automated People Movers conference (APM III).

 The Ministry of International Trade and Industry (MITI) sponsored development of a very sophisticated PRT system, called CVS (Computer-controlled Vehicle System in the early 1970's.
 In addition, a small dualmode vehicle system, also called CVS, was demonstrated at an International Ocean Exposition on Okinawa in July 1975.